Ville-/html-content-viewer/README.md

 # HTMLContentViewer

-HTMLContentViewer is a small js utility library that opens a new browser window with provided html content and optional print and close buttons.
+HTMLContentViewer is a small JavaScript utility library that opens a new browser window with provided html content and optional print and close buttons.
 It can be used to print output from rich text editors such as Quill.js, for example.

 ![HTMLContentViewer](https://i.ibb.co/HhRv1Dd/html-content-viewer.png)